healeycodes/py-looper/README.md

 ## py-looper

-Create MP4 clips from an image and a loopable audio file via command line :heart:.
+Create looping videos from a loopable audio track and a static image.
+A file that stretches to accomodate your required minimum length :heart:.

 <br>